 NA values, not because a new category has been created — the land cover classes are preserved).

 numeric or in this case

-srtm.tif in spDataLarge contains a digital elevation model from the Shuttle Radar Topography Mission (SRTM) representing height above sea level (elevation) in meters.
+srtm.tif in spDataLarge from the Shuttle Radar Topography Mission (SRTM), which represents height in m above sea level (elevation) with the WGS84 CRS: